School Refusal: Parents

 So let's get real for a second.
 Every school morning you wake up hoping "this is going to be a good day."
 Your morning is wrecked when your kid wakes up and doesn't want to go to school.
 These are the mornings you fear.
 Parents of school refusal kids know what I am talking about.
 Your day depends on how your kid wakes up.
 If your kid is good, you're good.
 If your kid is bad, you're stuck.
 What do you do?
 Do you try forcing your kid in the car, take away his/her iPad "forever," go to work and leave him/her at home.....
 School Refusal parents, you need help!

-Join us as we help you step back, determine the reasons for your child's school refusal behaviors, and help you start to develop a step-by-step parenting plan to encourage your child to stay in school all day, everyday.
+In this four week class, we help you step back, determine the reasons for your child's school refusal behaviors, and develop a step-by-step parenting plan to encourage your child to stay in school all day, everyday.

 Randy Floyd, LSCSW, Founder, Clinical Level Therapist

 Randy is the founder of Midwest Anxiety.
 He is a Licensed Specialist Clinical Social Worker who is an optimist and passionate about helping people focus on what they can do rather than what they can't do.
 Randy believes that building a strong therapeutic relationship and tapping into a person's strengths are the most essential components of the therapeutic experience.
 Randy is passionate about changing the way we do mental health.
 He is focused on making mental health normal, a positive experience.
 He is also adamant about doing mental health differently.
 Randy believes the "old ways" suggest mental health is for the "broken" or "mentally ill."
 Randy believes that "Everyone Struggles."
 Sure.
 Some people struggle more than others, but everyone struggles with something.
 With this belief, Randy is focused on providing a wide range of programs and services to help people be mentally well ;) Go give Randy a fist bump on Instagram, Twitter, and Facebook.

 4 WEEK CLASS